-You can have your PIN reset at any of the card issuer's branches.
-Bring your credit card and at least two pieces of current identification to confirm that you are the card holder.
+If you visit a branch, you'll need to bring your credit card and at least two pieces of current identification to confirm that you are the cardholder.
 If you're unsure if your identification is valid, call ahead and ask what you can use.
 A driver's license and a passport usually are good choices, since they both have photos.

 If you can't visit the bank in person, you can change your PIN number over the phone by calling the customer service number on the back of your credit card.
 Be prepared to answer questions about your address, provide your security password, and possibly answer questions about your credit card limit or balance to prove who you are.

 If your credit card was issued by a bank with offices and ATMs, a quick and convenient option is that bank's ATM.
 You'll need to know your current PIN to make the change.
 Enter your credit card and watch for an option about change the PIN or password.

 Taking Care of Your PIN

 Keep your PIN private.
 When you change your PIN, try not to pick a number that someone else could easily guess, like a birthday or street number for a house.
-Also avoid writing it down and storing it in your wallet with your credit card.
+Also, avoid writing it down and storing it in your wallet with your credit card.